 What is Hospital Medical Billing?

-Hospital billing, also called institutional billing, caters the charging of claims for out-patient and in-patient services at hospitals.
+Hospital billing, also called institutional billing, caters to charging claims for out-patient and in-patient services at hospitals.
 In addition, the services professional nurses offer come under the umbrella of institutional billing.
 Similarly, the laboratory services, medical equipment supplies, and other services at the hospitals are managed by hospital medical billing.
 So, the hospital billing team needs to understand the billing and collection process to work properly.

 - Professional billing services are associated with services rendered by physicians.